University Student Survey Procedures

 2. Submitting proposals for non-core surveys

-Requests for the release of non-core quality assurance surveys must be submitted to the Office of the Pro Vice-Chancellor (Planning and Quality) on the Survey Approval Template including the purpose of the proposed survey, survey methodology, and endorsement of dean or divisional director, with a copy of the proposed survey questionnaire as an appendix.
+Requests for the release of non-core quality assurance surveys must be submitted to University Planning and Statistics on the Survey Approval Template including the purpose of the proposed survey, survey methodology, and endorsement of dean or divisional director, with a copy of the proposed survey questionnaire as an appendix.
 Survey proposers must show how the survey aligns with the scheduled timelines for university core surveys to avoid potential clashes.
 Proposals must be submitted at least one month prior to the proposed start date of the survey.

 Prospective survey administrators who are uncertain of the research status of the proposal and the possible need for ethical clearance must consult the MUHREC Executive Officer.